HPAC/TTC/benchmark/README.md

     python benchmark.py <num_threads>

-This will generate the input strings for TTC for each of the test-cases within the benchmark.
+This will generate the file 'benchmark.sh' which contains all input strings for TTC for each of the test-cases within the benchmark.
 The benchmark uses a default tensor size of 200 MiB (see _sizeMB variable)

+One can run the bechmark by simply running:

+    . benchmark.sh